-Neurosciences researchers have found that blocking the muscarinic acetylcholine type 1 receptor (M1R) in neurons promotes neurite outgrowth, which prevents or reverses peripheral neuropathy in cell and rodent models of type I and II diabetes, chemotherapy-induced neuropathy, and HIV.
+Neurosciences researchers have found that blocking the muscarinic acetylcholine type 1 receptor (M1R) in neurons promotes neurite outgrowth.
+This prevents or reverses peripheral neuropathy in cell and rodent models of type I and II diabetes, chemotherapy, and HIV-induced neuropathy.

 A neurite refers to any projection from the cell body of a neuron.
 This projection can be either an axon or a dendrite.
 The term is frequently used when speaking of immature or developing neurons, especially of cells in culture, because it can be difficult to tell axons from dendrites before differentiation is complete.